mia-platform/public-pipelines/docs/gitlab-starting-guide.md

 # How to Use the GitLab CI/CD in your Organization

-To use effectevly the GitLab CI/CD pipelines templates in your organizations you have to save them in your GitLab instance if you use is as self-service or inside the group of your organization inside GitLab SaaS.
+To use effectively the GitLab CI/CD pipelines templates in your organizations you have to save them in your GitLab instance if you use is as self-service or inside the group of your organization inside GitLab SaaS.

 To do so we provide a [script](../bin/gitlab-install) that you can run that will copy all the required files in a dedicated